RolandLeFranc/PlayReady/Docs/Overview/playreadycontentencryptionoverview.md

 # PlayReady Content Encryption Overview

-Microsoft PlayReady helps secure encrypted content by distributing and controlling the use of content encryption keys over networks and in clients.
-With this technology, content owners and services distributing high-valued content can monetize their content with full control over their business model.

-Several different types of encryption are used to protect content.
-Microsoft PlayReady systems use the symmetric key algorithm, Advanced Encryption Standard (AES).
-Starting with version 4.0, PlayReady systems support AES 128 keys in both CBC (Cipher Block Chaining) mode and CTR (Counter Mode), as defined in the ISO standard ISO/IEC 23001-7.
-The encryption mechanisms used to protect content are encapsulated in a container, so that files can be efficiently browsed and decrypted on a variety of platforms.

-This topic describes the encryption mechanisms and file format concepts used to protect content in the PlayReady ecosystem.
+This topic provides an overview of the encryption mechanisms and file format concepts used to protect content in the PlayReady ecosystem.

 > [!NOTE]
 > See [Glossary](glossary.md) for encryption terms and definitions.